seapagan/sp-build/README.md

   as part of the webpack process, this is planned and will fail or warn the build if errors.
 - Add PostCSS integration
+- Integrate `favicons-webpack-plugin` to auto generate favicons for different devices

 ## Bugs